Home at Seven (film): Production

-Sidney Gilliat claims Alex Korda directed the film.
+Sidney Gilliat claims Alexander Korda directed the film.
 He called Home at Seven "a very bad play which Alex made a very bad picture out of; but he skilfully gave the directing credit to Ralph Richardson.

+It was shot at Shepperton Studios with sets designed by the art directors Vincent Korda and Frederick Pusey.

 Critical reception

 Variety stated that "Richardson directs the piece with a straightforward competence."

 Sight & Sound was more critical: Richardson had "divided his talent between the principal role and the direction, but the latter is practically non-existent in any cinema sense".

+Leslie Halliwell said: "Intriguing suburban mystery, well acted but all too flatly transferred from the stage, and with a weak solution."